 Say ‘no’ to parabens

 Another issue dirtying our beauty routines are synthetic preservatives.
 While preservatives are important as they lengthen the lifespan of our favorite products and fight bacterial and mold growth, the toxicity of chemical preservatives used in cosmetics is out of control.
 The first group of synthetic preservatives to avoid are parabens.
 Parabens have been used widely in cosmetics as a preservative but have been proved by scientists to be destructive to the human body.
-They have endocrine disrupting properties, harm female and male reproductive organs, decrease sperm count in men, and increase birth weight of newborn babies.
+They have endocrine disrupting properties, harm female and male reproductive organs, decrease sperm count in men, and decrease birth weight of newborn babies.
 Parabens mimic estrogen which disrupts the body's natural hormone functionality.
 They have been known to bioaccumulate in the body due to repeated life long exposure, so eliminating parabens from our routines is crucial.
 In 2016, a study done by HERMOSA intervention found that specific paraben levels in the urine dropped by 45% after just a few days with 0 parabens.
 Fortunately, finding products without parabens is becoming easier as this alarming information becomes widely spread.
 Another synthetic chemical used as a preservative is formaldehyde.
 Formaldehyde is commonly found in our nail polishes, hair products, and even our eyelash glue.
 It has short term effects of eye, nose, and throat irritation and can cause skin rashes.
 Long term effects are more serious as formaldehyde has been named a known carcinogen.
 Various types of formaldehydes are used in cosmetics such as methylene glycol and paraformaldehyde.
 Formaldehyde releasing preservatives such as diazolidinyl urea and quaternium-15 are also common.
 If you spot any of these and more, it is best to put the product aside.

 Immediate Action Steps: